HwWobbe/MwsH/ReadMe.md

 - autoIndentation
   - needed testing - seemed to FAIL

-## EdD should benefit from more publication
+### EdD should benefit from more publication

-... particularly the LaLo and Mws performance resolutions
+- ... particularly the LaLo and Mws performance resolutions
+  - that are the bulk of Lz/Es efforts

 ## Performance bundles
 - test the Authentication work